Native Instruments Strummed Acoustic 1 & 2 – Campfire Kool

 Whether you’re a guitarist or not, Strummed Acoustic delivers amazing results and is surprisingly easy to use.
-With an huge selection of MIDI virtual instruments available today, sometimes what you really need is something that is a simple to use as possible with a convincing results, Acoustic Strummer from Native Instruments should be high on your short list.
+With a huge selection of MIDI virtual instruments available today, sometimes what you really need is something that is a simple to use as possible with convincing results, Acoustic Strummer from Native Instruments should be high on your shortlist.

 There is no doubt a well recorded acoustic guitar ads sparkle and movement to any pop or rock song, ask Kyle Gass if he’d replace his trusty 6 string with a Strat in Tenacious D, I highly doubt it.
 Acoustic guitar is also quite tricky to record well, especially for a small studio where acoustic treatment is often limited.
 Even if you own a quality, well-tuned guitar, coming up with interesting rhythms and phrases can be a challenge for all but the most seasoned guitarists.